aselshall/ESM_Tutorial/README.md

 # ESM_Tutorial
 Using Earth System Models: A Tutorial <br>
 https://www.youtube.com/playlist?list=PLYJuWYhfyGeP37K9wJEwdUP5J4aCxnai_ <br>
-This is a linl to a YouTube channel that contains the videos of this tutorial.
+This is a link to a YouTube channel that contains the videos of this tutorial.
 This repository contains the python, MATLAB, and bash codes that are covered in these videos.
 These videos are as follows:

 #### Part 1.
 Using Earth system models:<br>
 1.1 A short introduction<br>